yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 ### Training and Just in Time compilation

-Before we dive into training, let’s talk about `jit`.
+Before we dive into training, we meet another cool feature of JAX: `jit`, that is, just in time compilation.
 One of JAX’s biggest selling points is its ability to automatically compile and optimize your code using just-in-time (JIT) compilation.
 With JAX, you can wrap your functions in `jax.jit()` to make them faster by turning them into optimized code.
 It’s a one-liner and can massively speed up your training loop.
 In essence, `jit` lets you write Python code, and JAX will magically optimize it behind the scenes.
 It’s not even hard to use, so there’s no reason *not* to take advantage of it!

 Here’s how you can JIT-compile your training step: